Robert Beaglehole: Publications and recognition

 He is the founding chair of Action on Smoking and Health (ASH) in New Zealand, which supports the Smokefree Aotearoa 2025 goal, and co-directs International Public Health Consultants.
 He chairs the Lancet NCD Action Group.

 Personal life

 Robert Beaglehole met Australian teacher and fellow public health professional Ruth Bonita in 1966, and they married in 1967.
-Their professional and personal partnership has been central to their global work on NCDs.
 Beaglehole is the son of anthropologist Ernest Beaglehole, the brother of psychologist Jane Ritchie, the brother of physicist David Beaglehole, and the brother of community activist and teacher Ruth Beaglehole.